 Scenario 2: You have a logo that is in a jpg format but you don’t have it in an EPS format or .ai (Illustrator) format.
 However, you want to get something printed.
 So you send a jpg or png to your printer and they tell you it’s too small and it’s only 72 dpi resolution, so they aren’t going to be able to print it for you.
 Making changes, getting something printed, changing colors, etc won’t happen unless you recreate the artwork and then you risk the end result coming out differently.

 I worked for a printing company for a few years and I always see the same mistake over and over again.
 We have had clients come to us to get their logo printed at a large scale and then they send over a logo that was made in Photoshop or it’s a flattened jpg.

 Now I understand that illustrator can be tough to learn but it is essential to your business if you were going to be doing your own graphics.
 I create 99% of all of my graphics in Illustrator.
 If you were creating a logo in Photoshop even though I suggest you don’t do it then please know that you should be creating new logo at the largest size that you are going to eat and then you can scale down.
 With the Photoshop file scaling down doesn’t lose resolution only scaling larger.

 If you have a designer that is creating your logo for you, make sure that the illustrator or .eps file is included in the final files.
-If you're designer does not provide one of those options then be sure to ask if they will provide them to you.
-If you find that they won't provide them for you, then seek a new designer.
+If your designer does not provide one of those options, ask if they will provide them to you.
+If you find that they won’t provide them for you, then seek a new designer.
 You never want a designer to send you over your final logo files as a psd format.